SylphAI-Inc/AdalFlow/lightrag/lightrag/optim/README.md

 (1) llm as a loss function
 (2) directly convert accuracy -> text feedback.

-## GradFunction
+## GradComponent

-Any class inherite from ``GradFunction`` can be thought of a layer in text-grad that can be backpropagated.
+Any class inherite from ``GradComponent`` can be thought of a layer in text-grad that can be backpropagated.
 It will have a forward and backward function.
 It can be also be used as a loss function.

 # The role of a component (note)